sandagolcea/learning-plan/README.md

 * Make sure all my projects are tested (testing for RPS and (?)takeaway)
 * CSS for some of the previous projects: chitter, my thermostat, bookmarks
-* Chatterbot : clear project
+* Chatterbot : clean & clear project
 * Check all projects are ok: documented, tested, running and humanely looking